mkdocstrings/griffe/README.md

     ...
 ```

-See [the Usage section](https://mkdocstrings.github.io/griffe/usage/#with-python) for more examples.
+See [the Loading data section](https://mkdocstrings.github.io/griffe/loading/) for more examples.

 ## Todo